The physics of space and time III: Classification of space-time experiments and the twin paradox

 Such a interpretation is evidently at variance with Eqns,(4.12) and (4.15).
 The corresponding principle in special relativity may be called the `Kinematical Reciprocity Principle' (KRP): {\bf (KRP) The velocity of an inertial frame S' relative to an inertial frame S in primary space-time experiment is equal and opposite to the velocity of S relative to S' in the reciprocal experiment.} Unlike the RP, the KRP describes a relation between the kinematical configurations of two physically distinct experiments, not that between observations in two different frames in the same experiment, as in (4.12) and (4.15).
-As will be seen below, although the events of a primary experiment are physically distinct (not related by the space-time LT) from those of the reciprocal experiment, the base frame kinematical configurations of a primary experiment and its reciprocal {\it are} related by a {\it kinematical} LT or the base frame velocity transformation formulae (5.6) and (5.7) above.
+As will be seen below, although the events of a primary experiment are physically distinct (not related by the space-time LT) from those of the reciprocal experiment, the base frame kinematical configurations of a primary experiment and its reciprocal {\it are} related by a {\it kinematical} LT of the relativistic energy and momentum of the objects concerned (see below) or, equivalently, the base frame velocity transformation formulas (3.28), (3.32) and (3.33) above.